Some links in the post are affiliate links and I get a commission from purchases made through some links found in the post.

 At such a temperature, take your Peace lily inside and set the temperature above 55 Fahrenheit.

 In an indoor setting, do not place your peace lily near the window in winter.
 It will save the plant from frostbite.
 Place the Peace Lily in the warm and cozy area of your home; preferable the living and kitchen.

 Moreover, snow will not damage the plant as it helps save them from low temperatures.
 Even studies have shown that late snow act as a blanket for plants and saves them from frostbites.

-You may also like: Peace lily fertilizer guide
+You may also like: Why is Your Peace Lily Turning Yellow

 Do Peace Lilies Wilt in Winter?

 A peace lily will wilt in the winter.
 A Peace lily will wilt in winter due to the low humidity levels.
 In our homes, we set up a normal humidity level that is appropriate for us, but not for the Peace lily.

 By nature, a peace lily has some characteristics.
 Such as it requires medium to slightly high humidity in winters otherwise it starts to wilt.